 Pittsburgh is known for it's food scene, and these hotel restaurants are a big part of the reason why.

-Fl.2 is located on the second floor of The Fairmont Pittsburgh, one of Pittsburgh's most luxurious hotels.
-It occupies the space of the former Habitat restaurant.
-The Fairmont is located in the heart of downtown, and is the city’s first LEED® Gold certified hotel.
+Fl.2 (pronounced Floor 2) is fittingly located on the second floor of The Fairmont Pittsburgh, one of Pittsburgh's most luxurious hotels.
+The Fairmont is in the heart of downtown and was the city’s first LEED® Gold certified hotel.

 I really like it when restaurants decide to switch things up.
 It keeps it fresh and exciting - just like dining should be.
-Fl.2 (pronounced Floor 2) is The Fairmont Pittsburgh's new restaurant concept, and it features modern American food that is locally sourced.
-There is a beautiful bar with brass canopy, mirrors, and an open kitchen with gleaming copper cookware.
-Thanks to a partnership with MONMADE, The plates, bar books, and staff uniforms have been crafted by local artisans.
-They serve breakfast daily from 6:30-10:30, and their fresh juices sound delicious.
-Definitely try the chicken meatballs on ciabatta for breakfast!
+Fl.2 (pronounced Floor 2) features modern American food that is locally sourced.
+There is a beautiful bar with brass canopy, mirrors and an open kitchen with gleaming copper cookware.
+Thanks to a partnership with MONMADE, the plates, bar books and staff uniforms have been crafted by local artisans.

 Your dinner and a show partner.
 This is a perfect place to stop for a meal before a you head to your performance, or for dessert and a cocktail afterwards.